 The Board shall adopt a budget each fiscal year.

-No member of the Board acting in the capacity as an officer or board member-at-large shall receive compensation for services rendered.
-Travel expenses personally incurred by the Board members attending to the business of the Society shall by paid by the Society in accordance with rules and procedures adopted by the Board.
+No Officer, Officer-elect, or Director-at-large shall receive compensation for services rendered while acting in their capacity as a member of the Board.
+Travel expenses personally incurred by a Board member attending to the business of the Society shall be paid by the Society in accordance with rules and procedures adopted by the Board.

 Section 6—Annual Financial Report and Audit